 Q: What Causes the Hydrogen Sulfide cloud in cenotes?

 A: The breakdown of organic material results in a layer of hydrogen sulfide.
 Located 30 meters below the surface is a fascinating cloud layer made up of Hydrogen Sulfide.
-As debris and bacteria fall into the cenote, as they break down they release hydrogen sulfide which sits suspended in a cloudy layer halfway done this deep cenote.
+As debris and bacteria fall into the cenote, as they break down they release hydrogen sulfide which sits suspended in a cloudy layer halfway down this deep cenote.

 Q: What is the cloud of Hydrogen Sulfide like?